Andorian: Homeworld

-Andor, also known as Andoria, is an icy moon orbiting a ringed gas giant.
+Andoria (sometimes referred to as Andor), is an icy moon orbiting a ringed gas giant.
 In a DVD bonus feature for the 4th season of Enterprise, episode writers Judith and Garfield Reeves-Stevens stated that Andor was the gas giant, Andoria the moon, and that this was a conscious effort to address the discrepancy, but continued varying usage across canon, reference, and licensed sources have not fully resolved the discrepancy.

-Most of Andor's cities are built underground to take advantage of geothermal warmth.
+Most of Andoria's cities are built underground to take advantage of geothermal warmth.
 Temperatures have been known to reach −28 °C in the summer.
-Andor has at least one moon or neighboring planet.
+Andoria has at least one moon or neighboring planet.
 Andorians share their homeworld with an obscure telepathic subspecies, Aenar, which have either light blue or white skin.

-The non-canonical Star Trek Star Charts (2002) cites Andor as the seventh planet in orbit around the star Procyon (Alpha Canis Minoris) in the Beta quadrant, but previous material has Andor as the eighth planet of the orange dwarf Epsilon Indi in the Alpha quadrant.
-Andor is near Betazed, Earth, Tellar, and Vulcan.
+The non-canonical Star Trek Star Charts (2002) cites Andoria as the seventh planet in orbit around the star Procyon (Alpha Canis Minoris) in the Beta quadrant, but previous material has Andoria as the eighth planet of the orange dwarf Epsilon Indi in the Alpha quadrant.
+Andoria is near Betazed, Earth, Tellar, and Vulcan.